reaper8055/go-terminal-streamer/README.md

-# Terminal Output Streamer
+# Go Terminal Streamer

 A lightweight Go application that streams terminal command output to a web browser in real-time.

 ## Overview

-Terminal Output Streamer captures the stdout and stderr streams from a running command and broadcasts them in real-time to connected web clients using WebSockets.
+Go Terminal Streamer captures the stdout and stderr streams from a running command and broadcasts them in real-time to connected web clients using WebSockets.
 This is particularly useful for monitoring long-running processes like build commands, deployments, or any command that produces output over time.

 ## Features